LoganBolton/Spring2025Classes/social_networks/final_project/notes.md

 - Augment with all the different positons
     - Its probably attending too much to the first pair
     - Try mixing it up by having multiple different generations with different orderings and then avg togethr
+- Analysis of average on toy:
+    - Everything attending to either start token or just self attention

+# WIP TODO
+- got all the matrixes in every position saved
+- Need to convert from tokens to english matrix
+- THEN average them all